 Yet he constantly makes one wrong decision after another.
 Is he a fool pretending to be wise?
 Or a wise man pretending to be a fool?
 Or is he simply going senile?
 I can’t make up my mind.

 My fascination started at age 8.
-The Kuwaiti TV broadcast a black and white Russian movie of hamlet with Arabic subtitles.
+The Kuwaiti TV broadcast a black and white Russian movie of Hamlet with Arabic subtitles.
 I wasn’t able to read the subtitles fast enough, so my mother explained to me the summary of the plot.
 With nothing but the outline of the story explained to me, I was totally mesmerized.
 Each scene earnest.
 Complex.
 Little did I know that I would be captivated for life.
 The 1964 Grigori Kozintsev production remains my favorite Hamlet movie to this day.
 And I have seen them all.
 At least all that I could get my hands on.
+The Russian version of the “to be or not to be” soliloquy is the best of all of them.

 What is it that fascinates me so much?
 Is it the fact that there is a play within a play?
-I literary device from the Arabian nights.
-Is it Ophelia —the least devout of Shakespeare’s love interest female personas.
+A literary device from the Arabian nights.
+Is it Ophelia? —the least devout of Shakespeare’s love interest female personas.
 Or is it those fantastical mommy issues that Hamlet suffers from?

 So here I am.
 At this moment a giant rumbling pause is looming.
 I am filled with doubt.
 I wish I was certain.
 Although, I have never asked myself The Question.
 I have many other questions.
 How can I know that I did the right thing?
 How can I know that I am on the right path?